 Probably not, although it could depend on your location and the availability of the vaccines.

-Vaccines can take up to several weeks after the second dose to provide protection, so be sure to take precautions after getting immunized.
-The duration of the protection is unknown.
+The Moderna and Pfizer vaccines require two immunizations given a few weeks apart.
+The Johnson & Johnson/Janssen vaccine requires one immunization.
+Vaccines can take up to several weeks after the final dose to provide protection, so be sure to take precautions after getting immunized.

 There can be, but most are mild.
 The most common are fever, chills, fatigue, headaches, and pain and swelling in the arm where you received the shot.
 A COVID-19 vaccination cannot give you the coronavirus.